The 5 Best Home Remedies for Dry & Itchy Scalp

 Another cause can be a daily blow-drying habit, especially with excessive heat.

-Bonus Tips: Prevent Dry and Itchy Scalp
+Bonus Tips: Prevent a Dry and Itchy Scalp

 2. Avoid synthetic hair dyes.
 Fortunately, more than a few natural ways to color your hair exist.
 Some of them are the coffee dye, the henna dye, and the chamomile hair brightening method.